ocaml/dune/doc/cross-compilation.rst

 Note that at the moment, there is no official support for cross-compilation in OCaml.
-Dune supports the opam-cross-x repositories from the `ocaml-cross organization on github
+Dune supports the opam-cross-x repositories from the `ocaml-cross organization on GitHub
 <https://github.com/ocaml-cross/>`_, such as:

 - `opam-cross-windows <https://github.com/ocaml-cross/opam-cross-windows>`_